 Languages: Italian, English

-Please send proposals (maximum 1,000 words) and a brief biographical statement (in the same file) to email@example.com – firstname.lastname@example.org email@example.com by May the 19th 2019.
+Please send proposals (maximum 1,000 words) and a brief biographical statement (in the same file) to email@example.com – firstname.lastname@example.org and to email@example.com by April 18, 2021.

 The biographical statement (maximum 10 lines) must be included in the body of the e-mail, in the document of the proposal, or in a separated document.
 Please send all documents in .doc or .dot format.
 Please do not send files in .pdf format.

 Every speaker will have 30 minutes (including 10 minutes for discussion).
 Presentations can be held in Italian or in English.
 It is also possible to propose a full panel: every panel will feature 3 or 4 presentations on a common theme.
 Every panel must also feature a leader, whose duty is to introduce and guide the discussion.
-For a panel proposal please send the abstracts of the single presentation and a brief introduction to the panel (maximum 200 words).
+For a panel proposal, please send the abstracts of each individual presentation as well as a brief introduction to the panel (maximum 200 words).

 A registration fee will be required.
 Participants in the Festival will also have access to special rates and recommendations for guest accommodations during the whole week of the event.

-Please note that all formal conference sessions will take place in Ischia, from September the 26thto the 29th.
+Please note that all conference sessions will take place in Ischia, from September the 23rd to the 26th.

-Please visit our website (www.lafilosofiailcastellolatorre.it) and Facebook page: La Filosofia, il Castello e la Torre – Instagram: @lafilosofiailcastellolatorre
+Please visit our Facebook page: La Filosofia, il Castello e la Torre – Instagram: @lafilosofiailcastellolatorre